Ohmbrewer/sorghum/README.md

 Exactly.
 That's why we've developed Sorghum.

 It's easier than trying to implement an EventMachine Server-Sent Events consumer.
 It requires minimal development and maintenance.
-It's gluten-free.
+It's light-bodied and gluten-free.

 ### Description
 Sorghum is a stupid simple Sinatra app that mainly just provides an end-point to lob webhooks at.
 All it does is receive POST messages at event end-points Ohmbrewer supplies and dump what it receives into some handy locations.

-Currently, Sorghum sends all server logging messages (including webhook receiving info) to sorghum/logs/info.log.
+Currently, Sorghum outputs webhook receiving info via the normal Sinatra logging process which means information about webhooks being received and so forth will show up in STDERR.
+If you want to monkey around with actual files, there's some settings in `sorghum/config.ru` that you can uncomment to send that stuff to sorghum/logs/info.log.
-If you're so inclined, you can parse that to determine what time something was received.
+Regardless, if you're so inclined, you can parse that log info to determine what time something was received.

-Additionally, the last message received for a given event route will be saved in `sorghum/logs/last_EVENTNAME_event.log`.
+Additionally, the last message received for a given event route is returned when you send a GET request to `/last/EVENTNAME`.
-For example, the last message sent to `/pumps` will be found in `sorghum/logs/last_pumps_event.log`.
-You can also access this log by sending a GET request to `/last/EVENTNAME`.
+That's probably where you want to point the validation steps if you're using this as a testing mock.

 This last event dealie isn't great for running tests in parallel, but otherwise it provides a pretty decent way of checking for receipt of a single message as long as you account for transmission time.
 Again, we're going for simplicity,